 With all your frames/supers retrieved and taken inside, it’s time to uncap the honeycombs.
-This is what you’ll need the uncapping fork or knife for.
+This is what you’ll need the uncapping fork or knife for (here is a selection on Amazon).
 An uncapping fork is essentially a handle with a dozen or so tines attached to it.
 An uncapping knife is a long blade with a handle attached.

 Use whichever tool you have to remove the caps on both sides of the honeycombs.
 From there, the open honeycombs go into your extractor.
 Be sure to uncap only as many honeycombs as can fit into your extractor and no more.
 Uncapping before you are ready to begin extracting is guaranteed to mean a loss of honey.

 A honey extractor is essentially a centrifuge.
 You put the open honeycombs in racks inside the tank, close the extractor, and either manually crank it or turn on the power.
 The tank will spin, utilizing centrifugal force to extract honey and deposit it in the bottom of the tank.